11 best day drips from Philadelphia, Pennsylvania

 Travel time: 50 minutes

-About 30 miles north of Philadelphia, on the Delaware River, the charming town of New Hope is home to a notable antique shopping scene, a robust LGBTQ+ community, riverfront dining (including Stella and Odette’s at the River House) and the legendary Bucks County Playhouse.
-(Robert Redford and Grace Kelly performed here, among other Hollywood royalty).
+About 30 miles north of Philadelphia, the small towns dotting the Delaware River, including most notably New Hope in Pennsylvania’s Bucks County and Lambertville in New Jersey's Hunterdon County, are home to a famous antique shopping scene, a robust LGBTQ+ community, riverfront dining (including Stella and Odette’s at the River House) and the legendary Broadway-feeder Bucks County Playhouse (Robert Redford and Grace Kelly performed here, among other Hollywood royalty).
+If you're not up for a long sit-down meal, pop into Ferry Market, followed by an ice cream at Moo Hope.

 History buffs shouldn’t miss Washington Crossing Historic Park, a few miles downriver, where America’s first president sailed with his Continental Army in 1776.
-And in sunny weather, spend time outdoors at the 134-acre Bowman's Hill Wildflower Preserve and botanical garden or hiking around Ringing Rocks Park.
+And in sunny weather, the 134-acre Bowman's Hill Wildflower Preserve and botanical garden is a lovely walking spot, or go hiking around Ringing Rocks Park.
 Don’t forget to bring a hammer: when you strike the boulders, they ring like a bell.
-There’s also a lovely riverside walking path through town.
+(Go midday or in the afternoon and then grab a bite at the charming Bowman's Tavern across the road from Bowman's Hill.)

 Tour Cape May Brewing Co. and sample a flight of freshly brewed beers in their newly expanded outdoor beer garden, then climb the 199 steps to the top of the Cape May Lighthouse, built in 1859 and perched on the southern tip of New Jersey, for sweeping views of the area.